Mary Becker

 Mary Becker is a former member of the City Assembly of Juneau, Alaska.
 She has also been Juneau's mayor and a member of Juneau's school board.

 Early years

-Mary Becker earned a bachelor's degree from Albertson College of Idaho.
+Mary Becker earned a bachelor's degree from the College of Idaho.
 She moved to Juneau around 1966.

 Career

 Becker worked as a school teacher from 1967 to 1997.

 Becker ran for one of two open seats on the Juneau School Board in 1998.
 Board members Incumbents Sally Rue and Tom Wagner had decided not to run for reelection.
 Robert Starbard, Edith McHenry, Jan Marie Ferrell, and Stan Ridgeway were also candidates.
 Becker said that Juneau needed a new high school, and she advocated for reducing class sizes.
 She was in favor of a ballot measure to approve sale of $55.5 million in bonds in order to build a high school at Dimond Park for 1,500 students.
 Becker supported high-school proficiency tests as a way to the academic progress of students.
 The editorial board of the Juneau Empire endorsed her candidacy.
 Becker and Ridgeway won the election for three-year terms on the Juneau School Board.

 During Becker's first term in office, she voted against adding a program to teach life skills to students with disabilities, a program to teach infant care to teenage parents, and a program to help emotionally disturbed students in a new high school being built in Dimond Park.
 Becker said that having those programs in just one school was sufficient.

 Becker voted in favor of a new school policy making it optional for students to stand for the Pledge of Allegiance.
 Becker said that being seated for the Pledge of Allegiance is not respectful, although a policy requiring standing is not worth fighting in court.

 In 2001, Becker voted in favor of a teacher's contract that gave current teachers a 4.5 percent raise.

 Becker ran for reelection in 2001.
 Beck said she wanted to stay on the school board in order to be involved in the remodeling of Juneau-Douglas High School, the building of a new high school, and attaining academic standards.
 Becker won the election.